18F/18f.gsa.gov/_posts/2015-10-21-every-kid-in-a-park-follow-up.md

 - proactive federal partner
 - our projects
 images: /assets/blog/every-kid-in-a-park/404.png
-description: Since it launched on, date, we've been keeping close tabs on EKIP and our users and making incremental improvements.
+description: Since it launched September 1, we've been keeping close tabs on the website and user feedback, which helps us quickly identify and make improvements.
 excerpt: Our projects are iterative, which means that even after a launch we keep working on our products and services.
 We’ve been keeping close tabs on Every Kid in a Park, since it launched on [insert date].
 We’ve been keeping close tabs on our users and making improvements.
 We’re excited to share a few of them with you today.
 ---

 Our projects are iterative, which means that even after a launch we keep working on our products and services.
-Since launching [Every Kid in a Park](https://everykidinapark.gov/) on [date], we’ve been keeping close tabs on the site and our users and made several improvements.
+Since it launched September 1, we've been keeping close tabs on the website and user feedback, which helps us quickly identify and make improvements.
 We’re excited to share a few of them with you today.

 Why fourth graders?